GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### When you find you have to add a feature to a program, and the program's code is not structured in a convenient way to add the feature, first refactor the program to make it easy to add the feature, then add the feature.
+> ### I’ll throw away code as soon I want to add something to it and I get the feeling that what I have to do to add it is too hard.
 >
-> ~ *Kent Beck*
+> ~ *Ken Thompson*

 ---
 ## 🏎 Quick Facts